Create a Persistent Xubuntu Live USB from CD

 Xubuntu running from Live USB with persistence

-You should now be running Xubuntu from your bootable USB flash drive — with persistence enabled.
-This setup is useful for testing Xubuntu or installing it to a hard drive directly from the USB.
+You should now be running Xubuntu from your bootable USB flash drive, complete with persistence.
+This setup is excellent for testing Xubuntu or installing it onto a hard drive.

-Yes, the same Live USB can be used to install Xubuntu to another machine.
+Yes.
+The same Live USB can be used to install Xubuntu onto another machine.

-It lets you save files and settings so they remain after reboot.
+Persistence allows you to save files, settings, and changes so they remain after reboot.

-• Can I create this USB from Windows?
+Can I create this USB from Windows instead?

-Yes, tools like Universal USB Installer allow creating persistent Xubuntu drives from Windows.
+Yes.
+Tools like the Universal USB Installer support making persistent Xubuntu USB drives from Windows.

 Next Steps

 Want to try other distros?
-Explore more tutorials in our bootable USB guides.
+Explore our bootable USB guides.